ig3/srf/README.md

 All cards are initially considered to be 'new'.
 Technically, this is determined by cards.interval being 0.
-After a card has been seen, cards.interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.
+After a card has been seen, its interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.

 New cards are allowed when the estimate of total time to complete all due